Following is the design for the backupmanager.

 It will feature the ability to chain together multiple instances of it across multiple hosts to manage the synchronization of various asynchronous rsync operations.

 In this scenario there are two instances of the backupmanager running.
 The first on the local_desktop and the second on backup_a.
-The instances can be configured to block on another instance of the backupmanager so as not to overwrite data that is already being rsynced.
+A backupmanager instance can be configured to block on another instance of the backupmanager so as not to overwrite data that is already being rsynced.

 Continuing with this example; when backupmanager instance-2 is running (rsyncing data to backup_b), it will write a lock file in a known location. backupmanager instance-1 will be configured to look for the aforementioned lock file when it runs its regularly scheduled rsync job.
 If backupmanager instance-1 finds the lock file when it starts its rsync job it will wait a configurable amount of time before re-checking for the existence of the lock file.
 It will continue checking until it no longer finds the lock file and will then proceed rsyncing its data from local_desktop to backup_a.